morse-rowan/SafeNet/README.md

 ---

 ## Overview
-SafeNet is a lightweight convolutional neural network designed for compatability with edge devices to predict safe landing zones for drones.
+SafeNet is a lightweight convolutional neural network designed for compatibility with edge devices to predict safe landing zones for drones.
 Using a grid-based binary classification approach, it analyzes image sections to determine areas free from hazards like water, buildings, and trees.

 **Why is this significant?**
-With an increased use of UAVs (unmanned aerial vehicles) in **disaster relief and warefare,** operators may encounter disconnections caused by weather, low battery, obstacles, or **GPS Jammers** and in these scenarios a protocal to land safely by just taking an image of the ground below.
+With an increased use of UAVs (unmanned aerial vehicles) in **disaster relief and warfare,** operators may encounter disconnections caused by weather, low battery, obstacles, or **GPS Jammers** and in these scenarios a protocol to land safely by just taking an image of the ground below.

-This project was my way of introducing myself to computer vision and by no means do I think this model is deployable, but I do believe that similar approach/models could solve real world problems like **aid/package delivery** or even **analyze/fight wild-fires** using the models predictions of flat areas which could help identify safe zones for landing, optimize waterbomber flight paths, or assist in assessing areas for safe operations during emergencies.
+This project was my way of introducing myself to computer vision and by no means do I think this model is deployable, but I do believe that similar approach/models could solve real world problems like **aid/package delivery** or even **analyze/fight wild-fires** using the models predictions of flat areas which could help identify safe zones for landing, optimize water bomber flight paths, or assist in assessing areas for safe operations during emergencies.

 ---